RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/05-fallback-for-services.md

 So since even if our inventory service fails we are still returning inventory quantity -1.
 The test fails because we are expecting the quantity to be 9999.

-Change back the class rule so that we don't fail the tests like this:
+Change back the class rule by re-commenting out the `.willReturn(serverError())` line so that we don't fail the tests like this:
 ```
 @ClassRule
 public static HoverflyRule hoverflyRule = HoverflyRule.inSimulationMode(dsl(